Gman-Superfly/AKIRA/foundations/pomdp/POMDP_ATTENTION.md

 ---

 *This document establishes that attention mechanisms are fundamentally Bayesian belief updates in a POMDP framework.
-The collapse phenomenon we observe is belief concentration—the transition from high-entropy uncertainty to low-entropy certainty.
+The collapse phenomenon we observe is belief concentration, the transition from high-entropy uncertainty to low-entropy certainty.
 Understanding this connection provides principled guidance for designing and tuning attention-based predictive systems.*

 ---

-*Oscar Goldman - Shogu Research Group @ Datamutant.ai*
+*Oscar Goldman, Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*